February 23rd, 2018

 November 16th, 2017

-This interactive map shows the location of more than 3,987 Green Belt Movement-supported tree nurseries across Kenya.
-These community tree nurseries produce more than 8 million indigenous seedlings annually!
+This interactive map shows the location of more than 5,000 registered Green Belt Movement-supported tree nurseries across Kenya.

 Using Geographical Information Systems (GIS) we record the location of the tree nurseries, and monitor the progress of the trees planted to ensure high survival rates.
 Mapping tree-planting sites ensures that our efforts are helping to restore critical watersheds.

 Click on the map to zoom in and see the location of our tree nurseries and information about the community groups which care for them.

 "Each of us can make a difference, and together accomplish what might seem impossible."

 Wangari Maathai (1940–2011) was the founder of the Green Belt Movement and the Wangari Maathai Institute.
 Her life was a series of firsts: the first woman to gain a Ph.D. in East and Central Africa; the first female chair of a department at the University of Nairobi; and the first African woman and the first environmentalist to receive the Nobel Peace Prize (2004).
 Honoured throughout the world for her work for the environment, democracy, and peace, Professor Maathai was the author of four books including her autobiography: Unbowed and the subject of a documentary film, Taking Root.